pongasoft/jamba/README.md

 - `test.sh(.bat)` and `validate.sh(.bat)` will make sure the plugin is valid
 - `edit.sh(.bat)` will start the editor to modify the UI (once started, right click to edit, and then click `Save As` to save the changes in the proper file (see instructions in the UI))
 - `install.sh` will copy the plugin in the proper folder(s) on macOS so you can test it in your DAW (at this time for Windows 10 there does not seem to be a _standard_ folder so you need to copy the generated `.vst3` in its proper location which depends on the DAW)
+- `archive.sh` will generate the zip archive containing the plugin and readme

 Note: once the plugin is generated, feel free to edit/modify any file you want as the generating phase is only meant to be run once in order to quickly get a plugin with all the pieces (and boilerplate code) in place.